 From alligator to milkshakes to deep-fried Twinkies, there are hundreds of foods available at the Minnesota State Fair.

-And there are just as many guides to help you navigate your way around: a guide for new foods, a list of foods for first-timers, and another rattling off underrated foods.
+And I have just as many guides to help you navigate your way around: a guide for new foods, a list of foods for first-timers, and another rattling off underrated foods.
 There’s even a guide with foods that the State Fair staff recommend.

 It’s tradition for me to publish a list of the 10 foods you need to have at the Great Minnesota Get Together.
 It does change each year, and your feedback makes an impact.
 Don’t bother suggesting cookies or corn, though.
 Sure, they’re good, but they’re too basic.
 And gosh, those cookies are way overrated.